Crossed products for interactions and graph algebras: Introduction

-As a consequence $C^*(A,\VV,\HH)$ can be modeled as the crossed product $A\rtimes_X \Z$, \cite{aee}, of $A$ by a Hilbert bimodule $X=AsA$, and we apply general methods developed for Hilbert bimodules \cite{kwa} and $C^*$-correspondences \cite{katsura} to study $C^*(A,\VV,\HH)$.
-For instance, we have a naturally defined partial homeomorphism $\widehat{\VV}$ of $\SA$ dual to $(\VV,\HH)$, and identifying it with the inverse to the induced partial homeomorphism $X\dashind$ studied in \cite{kwa} we obtain: \emph{uniqueness theorem} - topological freeness of $\widehat{\VV}$ implies faithfulness of every representation of $C^*(A,\VV,\HH)$ which is faithful on $A$; ideal lattice description via $\widehat{\VV}$-invariant open sets when $\widehat{\VV}$ is free; and the simplicity of $C^*(A,\VV,\HH)$ when $\widehat{\VV}$ is minimal and topologically free (see Theorem \ref{interactions} below).
-Similarly, identifying the abstract morphisms in T. Katsura's version of Pimsner-Voiculescu exact sequence \cite{katsura} we get a natural cyclic exact sequence for $K$-groups of $C^*(A,\VV,\HH)$ (Theorem \ref{Voicu-Pimsner for interacts}).
-It generalizes the corresponding exact sequence obtained by W. Paschke for injective endomorphisms \cite{Paschke1}, which plays a crucial role, for instance, in \cite{Rordam}.
+As a consequence $C^*(A,\VV,\HH)$ can be modeled as the crossed product $A\rtimes_X \Z$, \cite{aee}, of $A$ by a Hilbert bimodule $X=AsA$.
+It also follows that $C^*(A,\VV,\HH)\cong C^*(A,\VV)\cong C^*(A,\HH)$ where $C^*(A,\VV)$ (resp. $C^*(A,\HH)$) is the crossed product of $A$ by the completely positive mapping $\VV$ (resp. $\HH$), as introduced in \cite{kwa-exel}.
+We study $C^*(A,\VV,\HH)$ by applying general methods developed for Hilbert bimodules \cite{kwa} and $C^*$-correspondences \cite{katsura}.
+For instance, we have a naturally defined partial homeomorphism $\widehat{\VV}$ of $\SA$ dual to $(\VV,\HH)$.
+Identifying it with the inverse to the induced partial homeomorphism $X\dashind$ studied in \cite{kwa} we obtain: \emph{uniqueness theorem} - topological freeness of $\widehat{\VV}$ implies faithfulness of every representation of $C^*(A,\VV,\HH)$ which is faithful on $A$; ideal lattice description via $\widehat{\VV}$-invariant open sets when $\widehat{\VV}$ is free; and the simplicity of $C^*(A,\VV,\HH)$ when $\widehat{\VV}$ is minimal and topologically free (see Theorem \ref{interactions} below).
+Similarly, identifying the abstract morphisms in Katsura's version of Pimsner-Voiculescu exact sequence \cite{katsura} we get a natural cyclic exact sequence for $K$-groups of $C^*(A,\VV,\HH)$ (Theorem \ref{Voicu-Pimsner for interacts}).
+It generalizes the corresponding exact sequence obtained by Paschke for injective endomorphisms \cite{Paschke1}, which plays a crucial role, for instance, in \cite{Rordam}.